The University has changed its name. Read more about the renaming of the Ryerson University.

 You may want to address the following suggested topics:

-• For candidates who did not pursue postsecondary education or have been out of an academic environment for years, how do you feel your background has prepared you for success in law school, and how has it prepared you to contribute to the Law School?
+- If you did not pursue postsecondary education or have been out of an academic environment for at least 5 years, how do you feel your background has prepared you for success in law school, and how has it prepared you to contribute to the Law School?

 If you are applying under the Access category, you may speak to the basis of your sub-category application in this essay.